pedroetb/rsync-incremental-backup/README.md

 * `./rsync-incremental-backup-system /mnt/new/path/to/target` (only `dst`, `src` is always *root* on this case).
 * `./rsync-incremental-backup-system-remote /mnt/new/path/to/target new_ssh_remote` (only `dst` and `remote`, `src` is always *root* on this case).

-   To restore the files owner and a group from a backup, you must specify the `-M--fake-super` option. for example:
+  To restore the files ownership (user and group) from a backup, you must specify the `-M--fake-super` option.
+For example:

   `sudo rsync -av -M--fake-super user@remote:/backup_path/* /`

 If you want to exclude some files or directories from backup, add their paths (relative to backup root) to the text file referenced by `exclusionFileName`.